G-Form Pro-X Youth Shorts

 With impact-absorbing (RPT™) pads shielding from impact at the hips, tailbone and thighs, the Youth Pro-X Shorts provide protection for athletes of all types, whether on the field, on the court, or on the mountains.

-- Moisture-wicking, UPF 50+ compression fabric keeps wearer dry and comfortable
+- Moisture-wicking, UPF 50+ compression fabric keeps the wearer dry and comfortable

 - Low-profile, second-skin fit